-Antonio Vogelborg was on one of those rocks, or rather on an islet at the south end of Mocha, at the time.
-A party were with him, sealing.
-Their boat was hauled up upon the top of the rocky islet.
-They expected to be washed off, and held by the boat, in readiness.
-The boat was lying nearly east and west.
-During the earthquake, some water in her bottom ran quickly from one end of the boat to the other, as if some one were quickly lifting one end off the ground, and letting it down again.
+During the carthquake, some water in her bottom ran quickly from one end of the boat to the other, as if some one were quickly lifting one end off the ground, and letting it down again.
 It did not wash from side to side at any time.
-Two forked sticks were stuck in the ground, about three yards apart, another lay across them for hanging things to dry: these sticks also were nearly east and west of one another.
-During the shock they waved to and fro till the forks touched, and the cross stick fell.
-Strong shocks were felt by vessels under sail near Mocha.
-Between Mocha and Concepcion shocks were felt by several vessels, not only on the 20th, but during the following days.
+Two forced stakes were stack in the ground, about three yards upart, another by across them for language things to dry: these stakes also were mady east from the contract of the state of the state of the state of from the forks touched, and the cross stake fell.
+Strong shocks were fell by wessess under sail near Mocha.
+Between Mocha and Concepcion shocks were felt by several vessels, not only on the 500th, but during the following days.